PWk: Prod, Tlk: GS2, Datacash: Live

 Looking for a couple’s getaway?
 Then our pick is the lavish Hotel Castello, a five star gem set in a tranquil corner of the resort.
 You’re just steps away from the pristine beach and have exclusive access to one of the resort’s top features, two beachfront infinity pools that are only available to five star guests.
 Rooms have a contemporary design with floor to ceiling windows; as a guest staying in the main building be sure to experience a romantic al fresco meal at the Restaurant Cavalieri.

 Pamper yourself at the Acquaforte Spa, which offers massages, facials, Thalassotherapy and Ayurvedic treatments.
 Acquaforte also has a state of the art Medical Spa and Selam Antigravity Water Training System.
-Forte Arena hosts live music, opera and musicals such as Mamma Mia while Piazza Luisa boasts a range of boutiques, bars and a nightclub.
+Forte Arena hosts live music, opera and musicals such as Mamma Mia while Piazza Luisa boasts a range of boutiques, bars and a nightclub together with the new Piazzetta adjacent to the Piazza.

 Kids will love the Children’s Wonderland, which includes two pools, a theatre, Barbie Activity Centre and Mario’s Village play area.
-Your youngsters can get creative with arts and crafts led by trained staff and enjoy slides and splash zones at the Aquapark.
+Your youngsters can get creative with arts and crafts led by trained staff and certified by Worldwide Kids and enjoy slides and splash zones at the Aquapark.
 Head to Leisureland for bowling, trampolines, a go kart track and a disco.

 Sample 21 restaurants at Forte Village Resort, which serve everything from traditional Sardinian dishes to Brazilian and Indian fare.
 Many of the restaurants belong to Michelin starred chefs like Antonello Arrus and Massimiliano Mascia.
 And don’t miss the new Il Luogo di Aimo e Nadio gourmet evenings, brought to you by this famous Milan restaurant.